gardener/diki/docs/usage/security-hardened-k8s-shoot.md

 Additional metadata such as the shoot's name can also be included in the `providers[id=="managedk8s].metadata` section.
 The metadata section can be used to add additional context to different diki runs.

-The provided configuration contain the recommended rule options for running the both providers, but you can modify rule options parameters according to requirements.
+The provided configuration contains the recommended rule options for running the both providers, but you can modify rule options parameters according to requirements.
 All available options can be found in:
 - [managedk8s example configuration](../../example/config/managedk8s.yaml).

 ### Running the DISA K8s STIGs Ruleset